-The team at Good Call Live have a bit of a soft spot for Waxflower and with brand new music in tow, there was no better time for a chat so I *digitally* caught up with Frontman, Tristan Higginson, to talk about this and a whole lot more.
+As you might have guessed, the crew at Good Call Live are absolutely stoked that Clowns are back on the road with brand new music in tow, so I *digitally* caught up with Bassist, Hanny J, to have a chat about this and a whole lot more.

-For anyone who hasn’t heard of Waxflower before, can you give us a quick 25-word-or-less blurb ‘summary’ of the band?
+For anyone who hasn’t heard of Clowns before, can you give us a quick 25-word-or-less blurb ‘summary’ of the band?

-Now, we’re keen to know a little bit more about the faces behind Waxflower.
+We’re keen to know a little bit more about the band.
 How would you describe each of you in three words?

 Tell us a little bit about what goes on behind the scenes when it comes to your music.
 Does the band have a go-to spot for recording?
 Who do you work with on mixing and mastering?

-Speaking of live shows, life on tour can be pretty crazy for many artists and bands.
-What does touring look like for Waxflower?
+Life on tour can be pretty crazy for many artists and bands.
+What does touring look like for you these days?
 Can you recall any memorable / infamous tour stories?

 Burning this shitty bra I hated with a bunch of sick punk queenz after our last show in Prague in 2019 kind of stands out.